kfix/esphome-autoslide-controller/README.md

 # wiring from the autoslide

 My autoslide has a "V2" control board and the unit was manufactured in 2022.
+Allegedly, later revisions of the board [degrade or entirely remove Modbus support](https://community.hubitat.com/t/project-diy-hubduino-modbus-rs485-controller-for-autoslide/154510/14)!
-I had to remove both the external cover and the interior electronics cover to expose its [RS485](https://en.wikipedia.org/wiki/RS-485) pin header (top right corner), and then wirewrapped its three left-most pins to 5 inches of 30AWG going to the RS485 module.
+I had to remove both the external cover and the interior electronics cover to expose its [RS485](https://en.wikipedia.org/wiki/RS-485) jack (top right cornet, white 4 pin JST-PH), and then connected that to a RS485 converter module.

 * pin 1: B (D-)
 * pin 2: A (D+)